- All of our classes are held Wednesday nights.

 - Topics taught in this class include: focus, sit, down, settle, recall, grooming, preparing for the vet visit, walking on leash, and jumping up.

 Focus & Foundation

-- Topics taught in this class include an introduction to sit, stay, down, and recalls.
+- Topics taught in this class include: an introduction to sit, stay, down, and recalls.
 Walking politely on leash and pivot work are also covered.
 Focus and attention work is an important part of this class and teamwork with your dog is emphasized.

-The class is designed to make your dog welcome in the community.
 Additional Obedience classes are often required to polish your teamwork and make your dog a well-mannered canine citizen or to ready the team for competition.

 - Novice is for dogs that have completed a Beginner’s class.